stevenxchung/OMSCS-Notes/CS 7637 - KBAI/Test 1/Lesson 06 - Production Systems.md

 ## Architecture, Content, and Behavior

 In general, it could be said that `architecture + content = behavior`.
 Suppose that our architecture is fixed, then the behavior of agents could be directly mapped to the knowledge content.

+## A Cognitive Architecture For Production Systems

+The **SOAR** architecture is one of the architectures for deliberation (recall the diagram of a cognitive system from the first lesson).
+SOAR can also cover certain aspects of reaction as well as meta-cognition.

+SOAR consists of long-term memory and a working memory, where long-term memory contains different kinds of knowledge:

+1. **Procedural**: has to do with how to do accomplish certain tasks (e.g., how to cook a specific dish?)
+2. **Semantic**: includes generalizations in the form of concepts and models of the world (e.g., how does food get its flavor?)
+3. **Episodic**: includes specific events (e.g., what did you cook last weekend?)